kumarabhishekbansal/RT_TASK1_PROJECT1/notes.md

 top-level components only, meaning that we should add a fetch function in the List container to retrieve and store that information.

+# Adding ESLint
+npm install --save-dev eslint eslint-webpack-plugin eslint-plugin-react

+The first package, called eslint, is the core package and helps us identify any potentially problematic patterns in our JavaScript code. eslint-webpack-plugin is a package that is used by Webpack to run ESLint every time we update our code.
+Finally, eslintplugin-react adds specific rules to ESLint for React applications.